Learn more about opioids. You’ll be better prepared to catch the signs of misuse — and prevent addiction and overdose in your community.

-What do these household items have to do with opioid abuse?
+What do these household items have to do with opioid misuse?
 Having them can be a sign that a person is getting high.
-They might use vinegar or bleach to clean needles.
+They might use vinegar or bleach to sterilize needles.
 They might use aluminum foil, gum wrappers, or spoons to smoke heroin.
 Finding lots of extra plastic bags can be a sign that someone is buying or selling drugs.

 Many people who are addicted to opioids steal money or valuable items (to sell or pawn) so they can buy more drugs.
 If someone you love is taking money from you or you notice things missing from your home, don’t ignore it.
 It might be a sign of opioid misuse.